-- Vaccines are recommended for all people ages 5 and over, including people who are pregnant, breastfeeding, wanting to get pregnant now or in the future. - Boosters for all people ages 18+: People eligible include those who received their second Pfizer or Moderna dose 6 or more months ago, or their first J&J dose 2 or more months ago.
-Boosters provide additional protection against waning immunity from vaccines or infection, especially against the Delta and Omicron variants.
+• Vaccines are recommended for all people ages 5 and over, including people who are pregnant, breastfeeding, wanting to get pregnant now or in the future.

-- People may choose which vaccine they receive as a booster dose using the "mix and match" approach. - Third Pfizer or Moderna vaccine doses are recommended for people with immunocompromising conditions as part of their primary series, followed by a booster 6 months later.
+- Boosters for all people ages 16+: People eligible include those who received their second Pfizer or Moderna dose 6 or more months ago, or their first J&J dose 2 or more months ago.
+Boosters provide additional protection against waning immunity from vaccines or infection, especially against the Delta and Omicron variants. - People 18+ may choose which vaccine they receive as a booster dose using the "mix and match" approach.
+People ages 16-17 can only get the Pfizer booster. - Third Pfizer or Moderna vaccine doses are recommended for people with immunocompromising conditions as part of their primary series, followed by a booster 6 months later.

-- You are considered fully vaccinated 2 or more weeks after two doses of Pfizer or Moderna vaccines or one dose of the J&J vaccine. - Need proof of vaccination?
+- You are considered fully vaccinated 2 or more weeks after two doses of Pfizer or Moderna vaccines or one dose of the J&J vaccine - Need proof of vaccination?
 Visit the Digital COVID-19 Vaccine Record site to request your digital vaccination card.